mono/mono/README.md

  * Or you can specify a path to a libgdiplus.

-* `--disable-shared-memory`

-  * Use this option to disable the use of shared memory in Mono (this is equivalent to setting the MONO_DISABLE_SHM environment variable, although this removes the feature completely).

-  * Disabling the shared memory support will disable certain features like cross-process named mutexes.

 * `--enable-minimal=LIST`

   * Use this feature to specify optional runtime